 - Vegetable or coconut oil, for greasing the pan

 - 2 tablespoons butter, divided

 - Maple syrup and fresh berries, for serving

 - In medium mixing bowl, sift together the flour, sugar, baking powder, baking soda, cinnamon and salt.
 Set aside.

 - In a large mixing bowl, whisk together the egg and vanilla.
 Whisk in mashed banana, then yogurt.
 Stir in dry ingredients until mostly combined; do not overmix.
 Stir in milk, beginning with 1/2 cup and adding more as needed to get the batter to the right consistency – still thick, but pourable.

-- Let the batter sit while preheating a greased nonstick skillet or griddle to medium-high (350 degrees) – don’t skip this step!
+- Let the batter sit while preheating a greased nonstick skillet or griddle to medium-high (325 degrees for a darker-color pan and 350 for a lighter pan).
+Don’t skip this step!
 The batter needs to rest a bit before cooking.
-You can use oil or butter; add butter after pan is preheated.
+Add 1 tablespoon butter to pan after it’s preheated.

 - Pour 1/4 cup of batter per pancake onto hot skillet/griddle.
 Spread to size of 4-5 inches as needed (no larger).
 When bubbles begin to burst on first side and the pancakes don’t stick to the pan when you try to lift them with a spatula (after around 3 to 4 minutes), flip pancakes over and continue cooking another 3 to 4 minutes, or until they don’t stick, are golden brown and cooked through.
 Put in the oven to keep warm.
-Re-grease/butter the pan if needed, and repeat with remaining batter.
+Add remaining 1 tablespoon butter to the pan, and repeat with remaining batter.